 The graph plotted between the flux density (B) and the magnetising force (H) of any material is called B-H Curve or the magnetisation curve.

-B-H curve for the various material like cast iron, cast steel and sheet steel is shown below.
+B-H curve for the various material like cast iron, cast steel and sheet steel is shown in the above figure.